 The _______, _________, and _______ are all lined with mucous membranes, the same lining found in the nose and paranasal sinuses.

 Mucous membranes contain _______ that use a sweeping motion to clear out debris.

 The Eustachian Tube in normally _________, but is opened by __________ in the nasopharynx.

 Opening of the Eastachian Tube is caused by

 yawning, sneezing, swallowing, or excessive air pressure applied to the nose.

 In infants, the ET is ________, ________ and more __________ when compared to adults.

 shorter, wider and horizontal

-The nasopharynx orifice remains open in infants until the age of _____.
+The ET remains open in the nasopharynx orifice in infants until the age of _____.